What Is Invoice Financing?

 Invoice financing and invoice factoring are two similar types of business financing, but they aren’t exactly the same.
 With invoice factoring, your outstanding invoices are sold at a discount to a third party known as a factor.
 The factor then becomes responsible for collecting payment from your customers.
 Once the factor is paid by your customers, the factor pays you back the difference between the amount they advanced you and the full value of the invoices, minus a factoring fee.

-If you choose invoice financing, your outstanding invoices are simply used as collateral for a loan.
+If you choose invoice financing for your small business, your outstanding invoices are simply used as collateral for a loan.
 Your customers still pay you as they normally would and you repay the financing company according to your agreed-upon schedule until the amount of the loan has been paid off, plus any applicable fees.

 Pros and Cons of Invoice Financing for Small Business